derUli/miniature_io/README.md

 Miniature.io is a cloud API for converting website urls to pictures.

-This module provides a shortcode for embedding website thumbnails poweredy Miniature.io into an UliCMS based website project.
+This module provides a shortcode for embedding website thumbnails powered by Miniature.io into an UliCMS based website project.

 **Please note:**